 - Only one submission shall be permitted from each student and variant options will not be accepted.

-- Submissions should be supplied an A4 format displaying the students name.
+- Submissions should be supplied an A4 pdf format displaying the students ID number.

 - The RIAI acknowledges the collaborative nature of architecture and architectural technology but the student submitting the entry must be responsible for the work submitted.